Stadium White Hart Lane

 Chairman Daniel Levy is no stranger to making a change in the dugout when he believes a boss is under performing, with the latest sacking Tim Sherwood lasting just six months, despite an impressive record.

 Spurs enjoyed a cracking few years under manager Harry Redknapp, which was reflected in their impressive run to the last eight of the Champions League during the 2010/11 season.
 After getting a taste of Europe's most lucrative competition, the fans, players and manager are desperate for a return.
 The players did their bit by finished 4th but they will only qualify for the competition if Chelsea lose to Bayern Munich in the Champions League Final.

-Tottenham Hotspur have piled up 9 wins in the last 10 games, beating West Bromwich Albion, Aston Villa, Chelsea, Watford, Southampton, Burnley, Hull City, CSKA Moscow and Swansea City.
-0 draws against and defeats to Manchester United has seen them score 29 at an average of 2.9 goals per game while conceding 5 (Avg: 0.5)
+Tottenham Hotspur have reaped 5 wins in the last 10 games, beating Fulham, Wycombe Wanderers, West Bromwich Albion, Aston Villa and Chelsea.
+3 draws against Gent, Sunderland and Manchester City and defeats to Gent and Liverpool has seen them score 19 at an average of 1.9 goals per game while shipping 10.